GandhiCloudLab/unleashing-envizi-planning-analytics/readme.md

 ## Conclusion

-In this document, we explored how Envizi addon with PA works.
+In conclusion, We have explored how Envizi addon with Planning and Analytics works.
 You also learnt how to leverage export from PA and ingest into Envizi to make more informed carbon reduction targets.
 With this entry-point solution you were able to develop an indicative forecast.
 With user-driven values and a linear regression model, you could also gauge the trajectory of future performance.

+With this Addon capability that brings Envizi and Planning Analytics together enables Partners to build custom solutions to provide customers with the flexibility to address their specific planning needs beyond general market requirements in the space of scenario modelling and forecasting.

+For more information about IBM Envizi or to try it out yourself, start your 14-day IBM Envizi ESG Suite trial.
+You can also request a personalized IBM Envizi demo.